benjamincrozat/legacy-blog/posts/4-laravel-migrations.md

 You got it, create a migration every time you need to make a change to your database.

-## How to create migrations in Laravel ?
+## How to create migrations in Laravel?

 Creating a migration can be done thanks to Artisan with the command below: